dwarvesf/playground/blockchain/Defi 1/¶ Definition/AtomicSwap.md

 ---
 tags: blockchain, defi
 ---

+# Atomic Swap

 ### What
-Atomic swap là hoán đổi 2 loại coin trên hệ thống blockchain riêng biệt, dựa trên [[Smart Contracts]], cho phép người dùng trade coin trực tiếp từ ví. => giao dịch peer to peer giữa các blockchain khác nhau.
+Atomic swap is the swap of 2 coins on a separate blockchain system, based on [[Smart Contracts]], allowing users to trade coins directly from the wallet. => Peer-to-peer transactions between different blockchains.

 ### Why
 Cross-chain trading can eventually solve many of the problems that are part of most centralized exchanges